FIRST-Tech-Challenge/FtcRobotController/README.md

 It is essential that you understand the [GitHub Flow](https://guides.github.com/introduction/flow/) before proceeding.

-**ALWAYS ALWAYS ALWAYS PUSH CODE TO A SEPRATE BRANCH** NEVER push new code to the `main` branch.
+**ALWAYS ALWAYS ALWAYS PUSH CODE TO A SEPARATE BRANCH** NEVER push new code to the `main` branch.
 Ever.

 1. First [create your branch](https://docs.github.com/en/github/collaborating-with-pull-requests/proposing-changes-to-your-work-with-pull-requests/creating-and-deleting-branches-within-your-repository).
-2. Next, run `git checkout "branch-name"` filling in the name of the branch you just created **tip** to see a list of all of the branches, run `git branch -a`
+2. Next, click on the `Fetch Origin` button
+3. Finally, click on the `Current Branch` button.
+Select the branch you just made.

 ## Commiting

 This is how we send your code to your new branch.

-1. Run `git status` to double check that you're staging the right branch
-2. Run `git add "filename"` to choose what files you want to push
+1. **BE ABSOLUTELY SURE** that you are NOT in the `master` branch.
-3. Run `git status again`.
-All of the green files will be pushed. **Make sure to only push the files you changed/added.**
+3. On the left hand column, make sure that **ONLY** the files you want to push are checked.
-5. Run `git commit -m "message"`
+5. Title and put in a description of your commit.
     **NOTE:** ALWAYS fill out your message with a basic summary of what you changed.
+4. Commit your code by clicking the blue `commit` button.
-4. Finally, push your code by running `git push origin "your-new-branch"`
+5. Finally, push your code to the repo by pressing `push to origin` in the top right.

-You've succesfully submitted your first commit!
+You've successfully submitted your first commit!
 Congrats! (ﾉ^ヮ^)ﾉ*:・ﾟ✧

 ## Pull Requests

 We merge code from your branch to the `main` branch using Pull Requests.
 To learn how pull requests work [click here](https://docs.github.com/en/github/collaborating-with-pull-requests/proposing-changes-to-your-work-with-pull-requests/creating-a-pull-request).
+**ENSURE YOU ARE MAKING A PR TO OUR REPO AND NOT THE OFFICIAL FTC REPO**

 # Getting Started With FIRST Code
 If you are new to robotics or new to the *FIRST* Tech Challenge, then you should consider reviewing the [FTC Blocks Tutorial](https://github.com/FIRST-Tech-Challenge/FtcRobotController/wiki/Blocks-Tutorial) to get familiar with how to use the control system: